Vlado Lemić

 Vladica "Vlado" Lemić (born 1966) is a Serbian former football player and current football agent.

-Following a modest career as a professional footballer, Lemić became a top player agent—a calling where he's achieved significant prominence, presiding over and being an integral part of many high-profile transfers.
-Furthermore, due to his personal and business ties to many powerful figures in European club football, Lemić has established himself as an important behind-the-scenes figure in the sport.
+Following a career as a professional footballer, Lemić became a player agent where he's presided over or played a part in transfers including with high-profile players Mateja Kezman (DM27 million in 2000), Samuel Eto'o (€28 million in 2001) and Luka Modric (£33 million in 2012).

 Playing career

 A midfielder, Lemić spent most of his playing career with Borac Banja Luka, competing in the second-tier Yugoslav Second League.
 Otherwise mostly mediocre and unremarkable by top football standards, the highlight of his time at the club was winning the 1987–88 Yugoslav Cup.
 The famous final on 11 May 1988 at Belgrade's Marakana pitted the heavy underdog Banja Luka side against powerhouse Red Star Belgrade.
 Sensationally, Borac ended up winning 1–0, the first and only time Yugoslav Cup was won by a team outside the top-tier First Federal League.
 Lemić only appeared in the closing two minutes of the contest plus injury time as head coach Husnija Fazlić brought him on as substitute for the match's only goalscorer Senad Lupić.

 As a result of the Cup win exposure, Lemić earned a transfer to the Belgian lower league club KFC Herentals.

 Later, Lemić joined the Belgian top league side Lierse S.K. for a season, playing under head coach Eric Gerets.